sunga12/My-Portfolio/README.md

 # 📖 My Portfolio <a name="about-project"></a>

 > My Portfolio showcases my projects, and tells you a little about myself.
-It is a portfolio built first for view on mobile devices upto 768px screen sizes.
+It is a portfolio with good RWD.
+Here's a walkthrough to tell you a bit more: https://www.loom.com/share/6fde72b9350a41bb98acc9e0b52da367

 ## 🛠 Built With <a name="built-with"></a>